xbmcnut/home-assistant.io/source/_components/mqtt.markdown

 #### {% linkable_title Use the embedded broker %}

+(Is this still current?)
 Home Assistant contains an embedded MQTT broker.
 If no broker configuration is given, the [HBMQTT broker](https://pypi.python.org/pypi/hbmqtt) is started and Home Asssistant connects to it.
 Embedded broker default configuration:

 | Setting | Value |
 | ------- | ----- |